JanSeliv/LevelSequencerAudioTrimmer/README.md

-# AudioTrimmerUtilsLibrary
+# Level Sequencer Audio Trimmer

-**AudioTrimmerUtilsLibrary** is a utility plugin for Windows, MacOS and Linux that is designed to automatically trim and reimport all audio assets in a level sequence with a single click, streamlining your workflow and optimizing sound resources in your projects.
+**Level Sequencer Audio Trimmer** is a utility plugin for Windows, MacOS and Linux that is designed to automatically trim and reimport all audio assets in a level sequence with a single click, streamlining your workflow and optimizing sound resources in your projects.

 ## Usage